 Off-Campus Housing Directory

 The MASU also sponsors and promotes the Clubs and Societies (C&S) of Mount Allison.
 These are a great asset and a wonderful way to become involved with the Mount Allison community.
-A sample includes:
+Examples of C&S include:

-Debating and Governance: Debate, Model UN, ATLIS, Centre for International Studies, Young Liberals, Young Conservatives
+Debating and Governance: Debate Society, Model United Nations, Young Liberals, Young Conservatives, etc.

 Sports: Rugby (Men's and Women's), Lacrosse, Varsity Dance, Ultimate Frisbee, Brazilian Jiu-Jitsu, etc.